priyanka-raina/priyanka-raina.github.io/_pages/students.md

 - Po-Han Chen

 ## Previous PhD Students
-- Haitong Li (Co-advised with Philip Wong, graduated in 2022)
+- Haitong Li (Co-advised with Philip Wong) - Graduated in 2022, Faculty at Purdue (2023)
-- Weier Wan (Co-advised with Philip Wong, graduated in 2022)
+- Weier Wan (Co-advised with Philip Wong) - Graduated in 2022